takeshimiao/aws-cicd/README.md

 You can see the progress of provisioning of CodePipline on AWS CloudFormation console.
 After provisioning status gets to `CREATE_COMPLETED`, pls go to [CodePipline console](https://console.aws.amazon.com/codepipeline/home?region=us-east-1#/dashboard) to find your first CodePipline project.

-Pls remember to `Confirm subscription` of two mails sent from AWS SNS topics in your mailbox, which is the email address you had written in CloudFormation.
+Pls remember to `Confirm subscription` of two mails sent from AWS SNS topics in your mailbox, which is the email address you had written and passed to CloudFormation.

 ### 2. AWS CodePipline should automatically trigger a build at first place
 [Back to top](#content)

 You can see the CodePipline project starts to trigger a build automatically in few minutes.
-Due to we set `PollForSourceChanges: True` in Source action.
+Due to we set `PollForSourceChanges` to True at CloudFormation by default.

-After the service provisioning gets to `CREATE_COMPLETED`, you can get the endpoint FQDN at the row ALBDNSName in Output tab in AWS CloudFormation console. let's veirfy your build whether successfully !
+After the service provisioning gets to `CREATE_COMPLETED`, you can get the endpoint FQDN at the row ALBDNSName at Output tab in AWS CloudFormation console. let's veirfy your build whether successfully !

 ```bash
 curl http://<ALBDNSName>